 Where the arbitrators are appointed by the parties, the fees payable by the taxpayer vary between EUR6,000 for arbitration proceedings with a value up to EUR60,000 and a maximum of EUR120,000 for proceedings between EUR7.5 million and EUR10 million.

-In the latter case, arbitration fees are entirely borne by the taxpayer and must be totally paid before the filing of the initial request for the constitution of the TAC.
+In the latter case, arbitration fees are entirely borne by the taxpayer and must be paid in full before the filing of the initial request for the constitution of the TAC.

 The following statistics show the number of tax court cases pending in the first instance, indicating the average number of cases attributed to a judge of first instance.

-Source: based on information published by the Conselho Superior dos Tribunais Administrativos e Fiscais and the Direcção-Geral da Política da Justiça in 2018 and 2019.
+Source: based on information published by the Conselho Superior dos Tribunais Administrativos e Fiscais in December 2022.

-The statistics show that tax judges are allocated a significant number of cases despite the level of litigation having decreased slightly in 2018.
+The statistics show that tax judges are still being allocated a significant number of cases despite efforts being made to reduce the number of pending cases with the recruitment of special teams for this purpose.

 The following two sets of statistics reflect the number of cases pending in the second-instance courts and the ASC.
 There was also a decrease in the level of appeal litigation.